Brian Anderson Player Props: Brewers vs. Angels

-The Milwaukee Brewers and Brian Anderson, who went 0-for-4 last time in action, battle Reid Detmers and the Los Angeles Angels at American Family Field, Saturday at 7:10 PM ET.
+The Milwaukee Brewers, including Brian Anderson (.189 batting average in his past 10 games), take on starter Jose Suarez and the Los Angeles Angels at American Family Field, Sunday at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Angels.
+He had a hitless performance in his previous game (0-for-3) against the Angels.

 Brian Anderson Game Info & Props vs. the Angels